pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Tool\Console] Methods `execInBackgroundUnix` & `execInBackgroundWindows` visibility changed from `protected` to `private` and for `getSystemEnvironment` from `public` to `private`.
 - [Translations] Added Symfony's html sanitizer to `\Pimcore\Model\Translation\Dao::save` method.
 - [Editable] Removed the `attributes` field from the link editable.
+- [Migrations] Pimcore does not run migrations after `composer` update automatically anymore.
+Make sure that migrations are executed.
+You can run `bin/console doctrine:migrations:migrate`.

 ## 10.6.0